Using the Time Tool

 You will confirm the distress call by using a second satellite pass.
 When an access displays on the Timeline view in the DistressConfirmed row, you will know the second satellite confirmed the distress call.

-1. Open the Interval Selection: shortcut menu when you return to the Add Time Component dialog box.
+1. Open the Interval Selection drop-down menu when you return to the Add Time Component dialog box.

 2. Select Count forward from Start.